okilicer/Kaggle_Competitions/README.md

 # kaggle_competition
 Kaggle problems solution templates.
-The best scored code and hyperparameters-parameters will not be uploaded
+The best scored and optimized codes will not be uploaded.